Azure/bicep-registry-modules/avm/res/aad/domain-service/README.md

 ### Parameter: `name`

 The name of the AADDS resource.
 Defaults to the domain name specific to the Azure ADDS service.
+The prefix of your specified domain name (such as dscontoso in the dscontoso.com domain name) must contain 15 or fewer characters.

 - Required: No
 - Type: string